 2. Non-Return of the Guarantee Document; Legal Significance; Expiration

 The guarantee document is neither a commercial paper nor a negotiable instrument, so the retention of the document itself has no legal significance.
-Once the guarantee has expired in accordance with its own terms, then, assuming expiry dates are effective under local law and practice, possession of the physical document does not confer any rights to the beneficiary.
-This rule is e.g. clearly confirmed in Article 24 Uniform Rules for Demand Guarantees (URDG) endorsed by the ICC, which reads:
+Once the guarantee has expired, possession of the physical document does not confer any rights to the beneficiary (assuming expiry dates are effective under local law and practice).
+This rule is clearly confirmed e.g., in Article 24 Uniform Rules for Demand Guarantees (URDG) endorsed by the ICC, which reads:

 “Where a Guarantee has terminated by payment, expiration, cancellation or otherwise, retention of the Guarantee or of any amendments thereto shall not preserve any rights of the Beneficiary under the Guarantee.”

-The reason why in practice banks require the return of the original document is owed to uncertainties in certain jurisdictions which may qualify such document as a commercial paper or a negotiable instrument or invalidate the expiry date (as e.g. Thai law) and may thereby give the beneficiary rights beyond the expiry date.
+In practice, banks require the return of the original document due to uncertainties in certain jurisdictions which may qualify such document as a commercial paper or a negotiable instrument or invalidate the expiry date (as e.g. Thai law) and may thereby give the beneficiary rights beyond the expiry date.

 3. Other Practical Difficulties